transcriptionpro/wuc-new/_posts/2015-03-09-dollars-to-bitcoin.md

 </p><p>

 <strong>Reeve Collins:</strong>  Yeah.
 So, Tether is an asset-backed token.
-If the bitcoin block chain and then there's these protocol layers on top of the block chain.
-Master coin which has now been rebranded to Omni is the protocol that we're utilizing.
+If the bitcoin block chain and then there's these protocol layers on top of the block chain.  <a href="/what-is-mastercoin/">Mastercoin</a> which has now been rebranded to Omni is the protocol that we're utilizing.
 So, it enables tokens to work on the block chain in the same manner as bitcoin.

 </p><p>